aastein/curator/README.md

   - mongod --dbpath db
 - Go to mongodb command line
     - mongo
-- Create a table for the appp
+- Create a table for the app
   - use curator
 - Add Instrgram credentials to the db
   - db.credentials.insert({"username":"aUserName","password":"aPassword"})